 History has shown the commensal rodents are responsible for some of the most devastating

 disease outbreaks of all time.
-More than 10 million people have died fro rodent borne diseases during the past century alone.
+More than 10 million people have died from rodent-borne diseases during the past century alone.
 Disease organisms ( pathogens ) can be transmitted directly through rodent’s bite and then carried from the rodent ( i. e., vectored ) by a flea, tick, or mite that bites people, thus transferring the pathogen.
 Pathogens can also be transmitted via direct contamination of food and/or water via rodent feces and/or urine.

 The excrement of house mice and rates contain allergens that can trigger asthma and allergic rhinitis in susceptible individuals.
-According to studies in which dust samples were collected from bedrooms, kitchens and living rooms , and analyzed for urinary protein that causes asthma, the kitchens were by far the most contaminated areas.
+According to studies in which dust samples were collected from bedrooms, kitchens and living rooms, and analyzed for the urinary protein that causes asthma, the kitchens were by far the most contaminated areas.

 Food Borne Illness

 If rodents are present in areas where pathogenic bacteria are present, the potential for dangerous germs to be quickly spread is significant.
-Rodents move easily and quickly between filthy streets, alleys, sewers, garbage cans and dumpsters, into homes, restaurants, food plants, schools and hospitals.
-Relative to rodents, two of the more important food borne illness threats are both bacteria, namely Salmonella and Campylobacter.
-These infections enter the body through the mouth and intestinal track.
+Rodents move easily and quickly between filthy streets, alleys, sewers, garbage cans, and dumpsters, into homes, restaurants, food plants, schools, and hospitals.
+Relative to rodents, two of the more important foodborne illness threats are both bacteria, namely Salmonella and Campylobacter.
+These infections enter the body through the mouth and intestinal tract.
 They are typically spread through contaminated food and water or by contact with vomit or feces.